destonkmuo/WakePromo/README.md

 ![WakePromo Logo](path/to/your/logo.png)

-**WakePromo** is a Chrome extension developed by Deston Muo and Alan Roybal that helps you skip YouTube video promotions effortlessly.
+**WakePromo** is a Chrome extension developed by Deston Muo and Alan Roybal that helps you skip YouTube video advertisements & promotions effortlessly.

 ## Features

-- Skip annoying YouTube video promotions automatically.
+- Skip annoying YouTube video advertisements & promotions automatically.
 - Enjoy uninterrupted video playback on YouTube.
 - Easy to use and lightweight Chrome extension.